0xbhvn/crashed-backend/docs/redis_strategy.md

 - **Incremental Computation:**
   Where possible, update aggregates incrementally:
-  - **Counts & Occurrences:** Increment counters based on the new game’s values.
+  - **Counts & Occurrences:** Increment counters based on the new game's values.
   - **Intervals & Series:** Recalculate only the affected intervals or series.
   - This minimizes the processing overhead on each new game event.